Alaska Multi-Sport, Hiking, & Family Adventure Camping & Lodge Trips

 ALASKA EXPLORER MULTI-SPORT / HIKING TOURS: LODGE-BASED

-$3,375 (no sales tax).
-Single Supplement: $850
+$3,950 (no sales tax).
+Single Supplement: $975

 On the next day we can hike up to the abandoned Bonanza Mine for a spectacular view of the 26-mile long Kennicott Glacier, 16,390′ Mt.
 Blackburn, and many other Wrangell Mountain peaks.
 This vigorous hike is one of our favorites anywhere.
 Less strenuously, you can walk along the glacial moraine or out to the toe of the huge glacier, and watch it as it actually moves, as it deposits the boulders and debris it’s carried from the mountains into the terminal lake that it has formed (headwaters of the Kennicott River).
-You won’t want to leave McCarthy.
+You won’t want to leave McCarthy!

 The ferry trip features amazing scenery, wildlife (sea otters, sea lions, bald eagles, salmon, and if we’re lucky, orcas or humpback whales), and a view of the icebergs to Columbia Glacier, at 400 square miles, one of the largest tidewater glaciers in the state.

 With Denali NP, Wrangell-St. Elias NP and Prince William Sound all included, Alaska Explorer combines three of Alaska’s top highlights.
 Spectacular scenic beauty, unparalleled wildlife viewing opportunities, superb hiking, and exciting adventure multi-sport opportunities make this most popular trip hard to beat.

-2017 TOUR DATES & PRICES
+2023 TOUR DATES & PRICES

 KENAI EXPLORER MULTI-SPORT / HIKING TOURS: ‘CAMP & CABIN’-BASED

-$1,425 + 3.8% sales tax.
+$1,595 + local sales tax.
 No single supplement.

-May 28-June 2; June 18-23; July 2-7: SOLD OUT; July 9-14; July 30-August 4; August 10-15; August 20-25
+June 11-16; July 9-14; July 30-August 4; August 21-26

 KENAI EXPLORER: The beautiful Kenai Peninsula, projecting into the Gulf of Alaska between Prince William Sound and the Cook Inlet, is Alaska in microcosm.
 Featuring dramatic mountains and glaciers, rugged coast line, lush forests, tens of thousands of lakes, bountiful bird and wildlife and superb hiking and multi-sport adventure possibilities, the Kenai is an outdoor lovers paradise.

 You’ll be glad you chose the Kenai Explorer, a beautiful tour with exhilarating multi-sport adventure activities, hiking, and glacier and wildlife-viewing opportunities, in one of Alaska’s most diverse and attractive regions.
 Please join us!

-2017 TOUR DATES & PRICES
+2023 TOUR DATES & PRICES

 MOUNTAINS & GLACIERS MULTI-SPORT / HIKING TOURS: ‘CAMP & CABIN’-BASED

-$1,575 (no sales tax).
+$1,850 (no sales tax).
 No single supplement.